Sep9

 Matthew 12:3-6………Working

 He answered, “Haven’t you read (Expresses a snub; “Don’t you read your bible.) what David did when he and his companions were hungry?
-(David and his fighting men while fleeing Saul.)
+(David and his fighting men while on the run from King Saul.)
 4 He entered the house of God, and he and his companions ate the consecrated bread—(12 loaves of Holy Bread that was set before God in the Tabernacle.) which was not lawful for them to do, but only for the priests.
 5 Or haven’t you read in the Law that on the Sabbath the priests in the temple desecrate the day (By their cultic duties in slaughtering lamps for sacrificial offerings.) and yet are innocent?
 6 I tell you that one greater than the temple is here.
+(Greater in divinity, worship, service.
+Jesus is greater than the Temple as the meeting point for God having brought down the dividing wall between man and God.
+Jesus is greater than the Priests work, having offered His own body and blood as a spotless sacrifice in dying for sins of the world.-(New)

-“Teaches if the Priest’s were allowed to break the Sabbath because of their duties and service in the temple, how much more the disciples in their service and work for Christ.” ⇒ By citing this example, Jesus shows the Pharisees how the scripture makes room for grace.
+“Teaches if scriptures did not condemn David or the Priest’s for breaking the Sabbath, how less the disciples who serve Christ” ⇒ By citing this example, Jesus shows the Pharisees how the scripture makes room for grace.
 God’s law is intended as a benefit, not a burden.
 Even though it is absolute, there is a hierarchy, and loving, caring, and having mercy for people will always come above mere compliance.

-“Teaches how God allows concession where the heart falls short and greater need is at stake.” ⇒ Though scripture allows for concessions, that doesn’t mean we can excuse sin or justify sin.
-Jesus is not advocating lasciviousness.
-But He is suggesting that there is a element of legitimateness and common sense to be used.
+“Teaches how God allows concession where the heart falls short and greater need is at stake.” ⇒ Though scripture allows for concessions, that doesn’t mean we can excuse sin.
+If you think that then you’ll find a reason to break the rules and then justify it.
+That is not what Jesus is saying here.
+That is not what Jesus is saying here.
+But rather the point is love, compassion, and human need is more important than rules .
 There’s a lot of things that the bible doesn’t specifically condemn.
-Does that mean its o.k.?
+Does that mean its O.K.
 Of course not!
 Jesus said anyone who looks at a women lustfully has committed adultery in his heart.-(Matt.
 5:28 ) Even the Apostle Paul said “All things are permissible for me, but not all things are beneficial.”(1-Cor.
-10:23 ) There’s other things the bible permits that some people call sin.
-Some people believe it’s a sin to eat pork.-(Deut.
-14:1-8) But we know from the New Testament God has declared all foods clean. -(Acts 10:15) We also know that we are Saved by grace through faith and are no longer bound by the regulations of the Law found in the Old Covenant.-(Rom.
-6:14, 7:4-6, Co.
-2:16-17, 1-Tim.
-4:4-5) Even though there are occasions where necessities outweigh the precepts of God’ law.
-God doesn’t like a divorce, but He allows divorce because He wants us to have peace.
+10:23 ) Even though there are occasions where necessities outweigh the precepts of God’ law.
+God doesn’t like a divorce.
+But He allows divorce because He wants us to have peace.
 Sometimes we have to break the law to do the right thing.
+You may have to break the speed limit to get your pregnant wife, whose about to give birth to the hospital.
 But we should never use our liberty as an excuse to sin.-(Rom.
 6:15-23) There’s a big difference between liberty and license.
 Never think God will overlook some sin because were helping someone out.
-If you think there’s an exception to the rule, the chances are, you’ll abuse it by looking for a reason to sin and then try to justify it.
+If you think there’s an exception to the rule, the chances are you’ll abuse it by looking for a reason to sin and then try to justify it.
+Not only that but we can also start substitute law & rules for love.
+Love is hard rules are easy.
+It’s easier to follow rules than have to love the unlovely.

 “This is not saying its alright to sin under some circumstances.
-But rather it’s a call on being less dogmatic and more flexible.” ⇒ ……….(To be Continued)
+But rather it’s a call on being less dogmatic and more flexible.” ⇒ Suppose the law David had broken was adultery.
+Could you imagine Jesus coming along and saying, “Well, you know, under certain circumstances you can break that one too”?
+Isn’t it interesting that, in fact, David did break that law, but that’s not the example Jesus uses here……….(To be Continued)

 More Notes & Applications